Delta Method

 Picture of the following paper by Larkin Powell, "Approximating variance of demographic parameters using the delta method.
 A reference for avian biologists. published in The Condor.

-In the GLS section, we learned how to calculate \(var(\hat{\beta}_0 + X_i\hat{\beta}_1)\) using matrix multiplication:
+In the GLS section, we learned how to calculate the variance of a linear function of our paramters, \(var(\hat{\beta}_0 + X_i\hat{\beta}_1)\), using matrix multiplication:

 \[\text{var}(X\beta) = X\Sigma X^T\]